Energy Correlators Resolving Proton Spin

 \section{Target Fragmentation and Nucleon Energy Correlators}

-In this section, we are concerned with collinear limit $\theta\to 0$ where the spectaor partons fragment into forward QCD jets, see Fig.~(\ref{fig:EEC_0}).
-This kinematic region is also referred to as target-fragmentation region (TFR), and the appropriate theoretical framework for describing it is through fracture functions~\cite{Trentadue:1993ka,Berera:1995fj,Grazzini:1997ih,deFlorian:1997wi,Ceccopieri:2007th,Anselmino:2011ss}.
+In this section, we are concerned with collinear limit $\theta\to 0$ where the spectator partons fragment into forward QCD jets, see Fig.~\ref{fig:EEC_0}.
+This kinematic region is also referred to as the target fragmentation region (TFR), and the appropriate theoretical framework for describing it is through fracture functions~\cite{Trentadue:1993ka,Berera:1995fj,Grazzini:1997ih,deFlorian:1997wi,Ceccopieri:2007th,Anselmino:2011ss}.
 Fracture functions provide a joint description of the struck parton distribution and the fragmentation of spectator partons into an identified hadron.
 In Refs~\cite{Liu:2022wop,Cao:2023oef}, the NEC is proposed as an inclusive version of fracture functions by integrating over the momentum fraction of the identified hadrons and summing over all possible species of them, the sum rule is discussed in Ref~\cite{Chen:2024bpj}.
 The NEC has been evaluated at NLL accuracy in Refs~\cite{Liu:2022wop,Cao:2023qat,Cao:2023oef}.
-In the present work, we extend the calculation to NNLL accuracy and additionally, include proton longitudinal spin.
+In the present work, we extend the calculation to next-to-next-to-leading logarithmic (NNLL) accuracy and, additionally, include proton longitudinal spin.
 We will first briefly review the factorization formulae to the leading power of the limit $\theta\to 0$.
-The complete set of effective operators are obtained in Refs~\cite{Liu:2022wop,Cao:2023qat} by integrating out hard offshell modes, and are identified as twist-2 operators with the insertion of energy flow operators
+The complete set of effective operators is obtained in Refs~\cite{Liu:2022wop,Cao:2023qat} by integrating out hard off-shell modes and is identified as twist-2 operators with the insertion of energy-flow operators